Promotional merchandise: Products and uses

 Promotional items are also used in politics to promote candidates and causes.
 Promotional items as a tool for non-commercial organizations, such as schools and charities are often used as a part of fund raising and awareness-raising campaigns.
-A prominent example was the livestrong wristband, used to promote cancer awareness and raise funds to support cancer survivorship programs and research.
+A prominent example was the Livestrong wristband, used to promote cancer awareness and raise funds to support cancer survivorship programs and research.

-Using promotional merchandise in Guerrilla Marketing involves branding in such a way as to create a specific visual effect, attracting more attention.
+Using promotional merchandise in guerrilla marketing involves branding in such a way as to create a specific visual effect, attracting more attention.

 The giving of corporate gifts vary across international borders and cultures, with the type of product given often varying from country to country.

 Promotional merchandise is rarely bought directly by corporate companies from the actual manufacturers of promotional products.
 A manufacturer's expertise lies in the physical production of the products, but getting a product in front of potential customers is a completely different skill set and a complex process.
-Within the UK & Ireland, the promotional merchandise industry a comprehensive network of promotional merchandise distributor companies exist.
+Within the UK and Ireland, the promotional merchandise industry a comprehensive network of promotional merchandise distributor companies exist.
 A promotional merchandise distributor is defined as a company who "has a dedicated focus to the sale of promotional merchandise to end-users".
 (An 'end-user' is a corporate company or organization that purchases promotional merchandise for their own use.)
 These distributor companies have the expertise to not only take the product to market but are also to provide the expert support required.
 The unique aspect of promotional merchandise is that on most occasions the product is printed with the logo, or brand, of a corporate organization.
 The actual manufacturers rarely have the set up to actually print the item.
 Promotional merchandise distributor companies are experts in artwork and printing processes.
-In addition to this, the promotional merchandise distributors also provide full support in processing orders, artwork, proofing, progress chasing & delivery of promotional products from multiple manufacturing sources.
+In addition to this, the promotional merchandise distributors also provide full support in processing orders, artwork, proofing, progress chasing and delivery of promotional products from multiple manufacturing sources.